 While there's no universal range for breakpoints, here are a few ranges to keep in mind – desktop = anything greater than or equal to 815px, tablet = 800px, and mobile = 667px.

-Keeping all of this in mind, being able to perfectly control the way in which certain aspects of the page respond based on the size of your browser window or screen size is nearly impossible – especially when it comes to line breaks within text.
+Keeping all of this in mind, being able to perfectly control the way in which certain aspects of the page respond based on the size of your browser window or screen size is nearly impossible – especially when it comes to line breaks within the text.

 The good news is we have a few tricks up our virtual sleeves that we've found to be helpful should you need to modify line breaks.

 1. Try increasing or decreasing any Margin or Padding that's applied on the block, container holding the text, or on the text itself.

 2. Expand or reduce the Width of any blocks, containers, or elements.

 3. Adjust the Font Size across your devices to be larger or smaller where needed.

-4. Use the "return/enter" key on your keyboard to break text content into separate lines of text when needed instead of using the "space" bar on your keyboard in attempt to achieve the same thing.
-Keep in mind that formatting your text content (adjusting spaces, adding line breaks, adding/deleting text, etc.) is only possible in Desktop view.
+4. Use the "return/enter" key on your keyboard to break text content into separate lines of text when needed instead of using the "space" bar on your keyboard in an attempt to achieve the same thing.
+Keep in mind that formatting your text content (adjusting spaces, adding line breaks, adding/deleting text, etc.) is only possible in the Desktop view.

 5. If you have a smaller amount of text, you may try breaking the text out into multiple text elements rather than having it all contained in one element.
 This may not be the best solution depending on the amount of text as well as the layout of the page.